NLeSC/pointcloud-benchmark/install/README.md

 Then, depending on which PCDMSs you want to use you may also need to install several DB software:
- - MonetDB-based PCDMSs: requires MonetDB (http://dev.monetdb.org/hg/MonetDB)
+ - MonetDB-based PCDMSs: requires MonetDB (http://dev.monetdb.org/hg/MonetDB) and lasnlesc
- - PostgreSQL-based PCDMSs: PostgreSQL, PostGIS, pointcloud extension by P.Ramsey, PDAL
+ - PostgreSQL-based PCDMSs: PostgreSQL, PostGIS, pointcloud extension by P.Ramsey, PDAL and lasnlesc (only for flat table or Morton-based approaches)
  - Oracle-based PCDMSs: Oracle 12c and PDAL
  - LAStools-based PCDMSs: PostgreSQL and PostGIS (used for improved performance) and closed-part of LAStools